sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-the-sourcegraph-graphql-api.md

 Apollo Sandbox is great for navigating through a complex GraphQL schema and has great developer experience for crafting queries

-1. Navigate to [studio.apollographql.com/sandbox](studio.apollographql.com/sandbox) and click Open Connection Settings in the top left corner
+1. Navigate to [Apollo Studio Sandbox](studio.apollographql.com/sandbox) and click Open Connection Settings in the top left corner

 ![](https://storage.googleapis.com/sourcegraph-assets/open-connection-settings.png)